What is the problem we’re trying to solve?

 A little background on Grand Circus and our community:

-Of our graduating students, 86.5% are successfully landing new careers in tech within 120 days of graduation.
-The diversity of our classrooms is also something we’re proud of; 41% of our students are women and 30% are underrepresented minorities in tech.
+Of our graduating daytime students, 89.1% are successfully landing new careers in tech within 120 days of graduation.
+The diversity of our classrooms is also something we’re proud of; 33% of our students are women and nearly 30% are underrepresented minorities in tech.
 [Learn more about these numbers in our Outcomes Report]

 Our Employer Network includes companies of all sizes, all finding value in adding Grand Circus grads to their teams.
-Some of these companies include Quicken Loans, Accenture, Meridian, DTE Energy, Jacapps, Ford, Pillar, Amrock (previously Title Source), GE, AMBR Detroit and over 250 others.
+Some of these companies include Rocket Mortgage, Accenture, Meridian, DTE Energy, Jacapps, Ford, Pillar, Amrock (previously Title Source), GE, AMBR Detroit and over 300 others.

 Now back to the problem we’re trying to solve…

-We understand that hiring a full-time developer requires significant investment in time and money.
+We understand that hiring a daytime developer requires significant investment in time and money.